 1. Watch Ships in the Panama Canal

-The Panama Canal is a feat of human engineering, relatively unchanged in the 100 years it has been in operation.
+The Panama Canal is a feat of human engineering, relatively unchanged in its 100 years of operation.
+For those who marvel at such structures, watching massive cargo ships glide through the canal is awe-inspiring.

 The Miraflores Locks is the most accessible spot to view them, and it's a short taxi ride from Casco Viejo.
+If you want a more in-depth experience, boat tours and even Panama Canal cruises can be booked.

 2. Explore Casco Viejo

+It's an excellent place to base yourself.
+It's easily walkable, relatively safe, and offers plenty of affordable accommodation.
 Book any or all of your tours and transportation through one of the numerous tour agencies.

 3. Drinks on a Rooftop Bar

+Whether you're in Casco Viejo for a few hours or a few days, be sure to find a rooftop bar from which to enjoy a drink and a view of Panama City's modern skyline.
 Tantalo is a favorite among locals and travelers alike.
 I stopped by during happy hour one night to check out the view.
 It's worth the cost of a drink.

 4. Find Paradise in the San Blas Islands

-I first learned about these small islands off the Caribbean coast from backpackers who'd sailed from Panama to Cartagena (or vice versa).
+My favorite experience in Panama was the three-day, two-night trip to the San Blas Islands.
+I first learned about these tiny islands off the Caribbean coast from backpackers who'd sailed from Panama to Cartagena (or vice versa).

-As I'd already been to Cartagena several times, I skipped the sailing part when I learned in Panama City that it's possible to book an overland trip.
+As I'd already been to Cartagena several times, I skipped the sailing part when I learned in Panama City that it was possible to book an overland trip.
+It's even possible to make a same-day trip, though I recommend a minimum of two nights to relax and enjoy whichever island you visit.

 I spent my time on Kuanidup, which was about the size of an American football field (100 meters long).
+I spent days soaking up the views, swimming, and visiting nearby islands.

 All the food we were served was sourced locally, and a generator was used for a few hours each night so we could hang out and enjoy a few drinks.
+It was just me and a few couples who'd visited 20 years earlier and returned with their teenage kids to show them paradise.

 5. Beach-Hopping in Bocas Del Toro

 The capital of Bocas Town offers convenient access to lodging, bars and restaurants, tour operators, and the regional airport.
+However, for pretty places like Red Frog Beach and Starfish Beach, you must hop in a boat and go elsewhere.

-Plan to stay anywhere, but Bocas Town, it'll make a big difference in your impression of Bocas del Toro.
+Plan to stay anywhere but Bocas Town; it'll make a big difference in your impression of Bocas del Toro.

 6. Coffee Tour in Boquete

-I've been on a bunch of coffee and tea tours over the years, but my experience at Finca Dos Jefes, a seven-acre organic coffee farm owned by an American expat, has been the best.
+Boquete is a small town in the heart of Panama's verdant coffee-growing region.
+I've been on several coffee and tea tours over the years, but my experience at Finca Dos Jefes, a seven-acre organic coffee farm owned by an American expat, has been the best.
+Tours are given daily at 9 am and 2 pm and run $30 per person.

 7. Hike to the Lost Waterfalls

-The moderately-challenging Lost Waterfalls hike includes stops at three waterfalls and can take two to three hours roundtrip.
+The moderately challenging Lost Waterfalls hike includes stops at three waterfalls and can take two to three hours roundtrip.
+Some sections are steep and muddy, and conditions can worsen quickly with rain.

 8. Climb Volcan Baru